 - resolving the long-term aviation capacity issue in the Sydney basin;

-- maximising the value of a Western Sydney Airport as a national asset;
+- maximising the value of a Western Sydney International Airport as a national asset;

-- optimising the benefit of Western Sydney Airport on employment and investment in Western Sydney;
+- optimising the benefit of the airport on employment and investment in Western Sydney;

 - effectively integrating with new and existing initiatives in the Western Sydney area; and